Jessie Ware: Other work

 Towards the end of 2017, Ware launched a podcast, produced with her mother, called Table Manners for Acast and Island Records about "family, food and the art of a good old chit-chat", featuring a new guest each week on the show.
 The first episode became available on 8 November 2017 and featured British singer-songwriter and friend Sam Smith.
-The show has since entered its tenth season, including guests such as Ed Sheeran, Randy Jackson, Nigella Lawson, Sandy Toksvig, Daniel Kaluuya, Paloma Faith, George Ezra, Annie Mac, Paul McCartney and Kylie Minogue.
+The show has since entered its tenth season, including guests such as Ed Sheeran, Randy Jackson, Nigella Lawson, Sandi Toksvig, Daniel Kaluuya, Paloma Faith, George Ezra, Annie Mac, Paul McCartney and Kylie Minogue.

-On 23 January 2019, Ware announced on her Instagram that she had created a unique premium kidswear collaboration called "Anyware Kids" launching online and in selected retailers Spring 2019, developed by award-winning designer George Reddings.
+On 23 January 2019, Ware announced on her Instagram that she had created a premium kidswear collaboration called "Anyware Kids" launching online and in selected retailers Spring 2019, developed by designer George Reddings.
 The website officially went live on 31 March 2019.

 In 2021, Ware appeared as a guest judge on the second series of RuPaul's Drag Race UK.

-Her appearance was announced on 27 December 2020.
-She expressed her delight on Twitter, writing, "Dreams do come true!!!!!
-Had such a great time with them."
+In May 2023, it was announced that Ware would be one of the judges for the upcoming ITV talent show Mamma Mia!
+I Have a Dream alongside Alan Carr, Samantha Barks and Amber Riley with Zoe Ball being the presenter.
+The show will follow the search for two up-and-coming musical theatre performers to play the roles of Sophie and Sky in 'Mamma Mia!' in London's West End for its 25th anniversary year.

 Philanthropy

 Ware is a UNICEF UK ambassador and travelled with them to Bangladesh, Cameroon and North Macedonia to see the work they are doing there to help children who have fled violence.
-On 15 November 2014, Ware joined the charity group Band Aid 30 along with other British and Irish pop acts, recording the latest version of the track "Do They Know It’s Christmas?" at Sarm West Studios in Notting Hill, London, to raise money for the 2014 Ebola crisis in West Africa.
+On 15 November 2014, Ware joined the charity group Band Aid 30 along with other British and Irish pop acts, recording the latest version of the track "Do They Know It's Christmas?" at Sarm West Studios in Notting Hill, London, to raise money for the 2014 Ebola crisis in West Africa.

 Ware was also part of the lineup for "Artists for Grenfell" charity single which was released to raise money for the families of the victims of the Grenfell Tower fire in June 2017 and for The London Community Foundation.

+On May 29, 2025, Ware, alongside other British musical acts such as Dua Lipa and Massive Attack, signed a letter urging Prime Minister Keir Starmer to "end U.K. complicity" in the ongoing Israel-Palestine conflict.
+She has previously posted Instagram stories highlighting the conflict's impact on the children living in occupied Gaza.

 Personal life

-In August 2014, Ware married her childhood friend, Sam Burrows, whom she had met at school, on the Greek island of Skopelos, where the couple had previously become engaged.
-They have three children: a daughter (born September 2016) and two sons (born June 2019 and July 2021 respectively).
+In August 2014, Ware married her childhood friend, Sam Burrows.
+They have three children.

 Ware is Jewish.
-In 2021, she discussed her plans to have a Bat Mitzvah as an adult.
+In 2021, she discussed her plans to have a bat mitzvah as an adult.

-She is a fan of Manchester United F.C.
-She endorsed Jess Phillips as leader in the 2020 Labour Party leadership election.